kimfranklin/narw_sonobuoys/README.md

 data will be sufficient in the future to derive right whale behaviours with out visual aid.

+NOTE:
+- wrg = wrangling scripts, these produce data and saved as csv
+- fig = figure producing scripts, these produce figures and the figures are saved as either png or jpeg
+- tbl = table producing scripts, these produce tables and saved as csv

 ## wrangling scripts order
 run the scripts in order staring with #1 to #3
 1. wrg_acoustic.R